vuejs/vitepress/docs/guide/getting-started.md

 To enable those navigations, we must add some configurations to the site.
 Head to [configuration guide](./configuration) to learn how to configure VitePress.

 If you would like to know more about what you can do within the page, for example, writing markdown contents, or using Vue Component, check out the "Writing" section of the docs.
-[Markdown guide](./markdown) would be a greate starting point.
+[Markdown guide](./markdown) would be a great starting point.

 If you want to know how to customize how the site looks (Theme), and find out the features VitePress's default theme provides, visit [Theme: Introduction](./theme-introduction).